drahosj/qclog/readme.md

 ### Installing Dependencies System-Wide

-Debian: `# apt install python3-qtpy python3-hamlib`
+Fedora: `# dnf install python3-pyside6`

-Fedora: `# dnf install python3-pyside6 python3-hamlib`
+**NOTE**: deb-based distros don't seem to package pyside6 system-wide, so a virtualenv is recommended (next section)

 ### Installing dependencies in a virtualenv